diegoandradepoa/App-BiscoitoSorte/README.md

 # App-BiscoitoSorte

- Project using React Native with EXPO
+The project was used React Native with EXPO